MicrosoftDocs/SupportArticles-docs/support/sql/ssms/cant-reach-this-page.md

 ## More information

-This setting is per SSMS guidelines and user installation specifics because there is no global option for all SSMS users.
+These settings are per SSMS guidelines and user installation specifics because there is no global option for all SSMS users.

 Administrators can use PowerShell to set the default browser on a broader scale to ensure compatibility with Microsoft Edge or another preferred browser.
 For more information, see [Set Microsoft Edge as the default browser](/deployedge/edge-default-browser).